1. Home

 What happens if a business fails a fire safety inspection?

-Can minor issues really cause inspection failure?
+Can small maintenance issues cause inspection failures?

 Who is responsible for fire safety compliance in a business?